Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-We reiterate here that while values have been chiefly used as labels in the literature, value taxonomies that specify value relations, semantics and importance are needed for enhanced value-aware reasoning mechanisms. \item Developing value-driven deliberation mechanisms that influence behaviour through persuasion, argumentation, or negotiation.
-This would extend existing work, such as that of~\cite{Bench-Capon2009}, with more sophisticated value-based reasoning by considering value relations, semantics and importance.
+\item \emph{Developing value-driven deliberation mechanisms that influence behaviour through persuasion, argumentation, or negotiation.} This line of work enriches existing mechanisms by incorporating sophisticated value-based reasoning, which includes reasoning about value relations, semantics, and importance.